 Callahan criticises the efforts by people like Andrew Duff to bolster European parties and participation in European Parliament elections.
 But for the wrong reasons.
 What Callahan should have criticized is the focus on technicalities.

 I would also criticize the’ underlying complaint that MEPs are not given as much attention as they “ought to” be given.
 If you want attention.
 Say something interesting.
 If you want people to vote give them something to vote for, don’t ask “member states to mount campaigns to encourage citizens to turn out and vote.”

 EU political debate must focus on politics not on institutions, treaties, trans-national lists.
 They may be important but will not get the votes of Europe interested.
 When the politics gets back into the EU debate I am certain the European demos will respond.

 Necessary to pierce the EU-bubbles across Europe.
 Necessary to show the EU matters.
 Necessary to show the European Parliament has real powers like never before.
 Necessary to show it matters that people vote for their MEPs at European Parliament Elections held 22-25 of May 2014.

 Political parties will not disappear overnight and national and European parliaments will continue to be hierarchical rather than network based.
 We must keep politics relevant.
 We must bring more politics into party politics.

 If you want to see proof of politicians bringing politics and substance back into the EU and making it relevant for citiznes.
-Watch this inspiring video of Neelie Kroes talking to the internal market committee of the European Parliament, talking about why the EU needs to bring down barriers in the telecommunications sector – and the benefits for mobile roaming costs and net neutrality.
+Watch this inspiring video of Neelie Kroes talking to the internal market The European Parliament is divided up into Committees: smaller groups of MEPs that work on a particular topic.
+More of the European Parliament, talking about why the EU needs to bring down barriers in the telecommunications sector – and the benefits for mobile roaming costs and net neutrality.